• Skip to primary navigation

 Instructions

-• Add ingredients into a large resealable bag and adjust until blended.
+• Add ingredients to a large resealable bag and adjust until blended.

 Homemade Teriyaki Sauce